ericsalesdeandrade/number-logic/README.md

 This is an exercise to find 3 numbers in a list whose sum totals a pre-defined value (Problem 1).
 See requirements in the file `problem1.txt`.

 The solution is written in Python 3.8.5 and testing done using the `pytest` module.
+Below are instructions how to setup your environment in the `How To Run` section.

 ## Repo
 The Repo contains
-1. Python Script `number_logic.py` containing all the core logic with clear explanation of each function.
+1. Python Module `number_logic` containing a script `number_logic.py` with the core logic with clear explanation of each function.
 2. Input files containing data in the `input` folder.
 3. Unit tests (functionality and exception/error handling checks) under the `tests` folder.